WahtuAstrawan/saving-and-loan-app/README.md

-# Flutter Auth App
+# Savings And Loan App

-This is a flutter application for authenticating users.
-Consists of Login Page, Register Page, and Dashboard Page (Home, Profile, and Settings Page) which are interconnected with the Route and Navigator System
+This is a flutter application (On Construct)

 ## By